molloeduardo/creativa-popup/README.md

 popup('Title', 'Text', 'icon', 'image', { content: '<button>Test</button>', isPage: false }

-// Including content from another page popup('Title', 'Text', 'icon', 'image', { content: 'another-page.html', isPage: true }
+// Including content from another page
+// This function might not work with Safari Browser due to Cross Origin problem; try to use HTTPS. popup('Title', 'Text', 'icon', 'image', { content: 'another-page.html', isPage: true }
 ```
 - **Unclosable popup:** you can specify this parameter to avoid the popup to close.